metaplex-foundation/developer-hub/src/pages/core/collections.md

 description: Learn how to safely manage Collections of Assets on Core
 ---

-Certified Collections enables NFTs – and tokens in general — **to be grouped together** and for that information to be **verified on-chain**.
-Additionally, it makes it easier to manage these collections by allocating data for them on-chain. {% .lead %}

-This feature provides the following advantages:

-- Easy to identify which collection any given NFT belongs to without making additional on-chain calls.
-- Possible to find all NFTs that belong to a given collection ([Check the FAQ to see how](/token-metadata/faq#how-can-i-filter-metadata-accounts-by-collection-using-get-program-accounts)).
-- Easy to manage the collection metadata such as its name, description and image.

 ## What are Collections?

-In order to group NFTs — or any token — together, we must first create a Collection NFT whose purpose is to store any metadata related to that collection.
-That's right, **a collection of NFT is itself, an NFT**.
-It has the same data layout on-chain as any other NFT.
+Collections are a group of Assets that belong together, part of the same series, or group.
+In order to group Assets together, we must first create a Collection Asset whose purpose is to store any metadata related to that collection such as collection name and collection image.
+The Collection Asset acts as a front cover to your collection and can also store collection wide plugins.

 ## Creating a Collection